Skip to content

 What are RSAT tools?

-Remote Server Administration Tools (RSAT) are Microsoft utilities that allow administrators to manage Windows Server roles and features from a Windows workstation.
+Remote Server Administration Tools (RSAT) are Microsoft management tools that let administrators manage Windows Server roles and features from a Windows client workstation.
 Instead of signing in to each server, administrators can manage services like Active Directory, DNS, and Group Policy remotely.
 If you’re more of a scripter, you can rely on the Windows Terminal command line and Windows PowerShell cmdlets in the RSAT toolbox.

 1. Right-click on the Start icon, then click Settings.